With God on Our Side (song)

+"With God on Our Side" is a folk song by Bob Dylan, first performed during his debut at New York City's Town Hall on April 12, 1963.
+The song was released as the third track on his 1964 album The Times They Are A-Changin'.
+"With God on Our Side" is generally classified as an anti-war song for questioning the motives and justifications for war.
+In 2026, CBS News included it in its list of the 250 essential American songs of the past 250 years.

 Lyrics

-The lyrics address the tendency of Americans (or many societies) to believe that God will invariably side with them and oppose those with whom they disagree, thus leaving unquestioned the morality of wars fought and atrocities committed by their country.
-Dylan mentions several historical events, including the slaughter of Native Americans in the nineteenth century, the Spanish–American War, the American Civil War, World Wars I and II, The Holocaust, the Cold War and the betrayal of Jesus Christ by Judas Iscariot.
+The lyrics address the tendency of Americans (and people of other societies) to believe that God will invariably side with them and oppose those with whom they disagree, thus leaving unchallenged the morality of wars fought and atrocities committed by their country.
+Dylan mentions several historical events, including the slaughter of Native Americans in the nineteenth century, the Spanish–American War, the American Civil War, World War I and II, The Holocaust, the Cold War, and the betrayal of Jesus Christ by Judas Iscariot.

-Dylan added an additional verse, written by Aaron Neville, about the Vietnam War for live versions in the 1980s (which was recorded by The Neville Brothers) that ran thus:
+The original version of "With God on Our Side" did not reference the escalating conflict in Vietnam.
+However, when performing the song in the 1980s, Dylan added a new verse—written by Aaron Neville and recorded by The Neville Brothers—that ran as follows: